Harvest for Healthy Kids Educational Cards

 The Department of Health has a limited number of Harvest for Healthy Kids picture card sets in English and Spanish that can be sent to programs to support farm to ECE.
 Reach out to Alexandra.Hyman@doh.wa.gov if you are interested in receiving a pack of cards for your program.

-Farm to ECE Statewide Coalition
+Farm to ECE Statewide Alliance

-Comprised of eleven organizations, the Washington State farm to ECE coalition brings together a committed group of farm to ECE stakeholders who collaboratively work towards growing equitable, sustainable farm to ECE programs across the state.
+Comprised of thirteen organizations, the Washington State farm to ECE coalition brings together a committed group of farm to ECE stakeholders who collaboratively work towards growing equitable, sustainable farm to ECE programs across the state.